 I have a rule about eating at restaurants: I only order dishes that I can’t make easily at home.
-This Ribeye Steak with Compound butter is the reason that I haven’t ordered a ribeye steak at a restaurant for years.
-It’s so good that no restaurant ribeye compares!
+These Stovetop Ribeye Steaks with Compound butter are the reason that I haven’t ordered a ribeye steak at a restaurant for years.
+They’re so good that no restaurant ribeye compares!

-But it’s not just amazing, it’s also super easy.
-You won’t need your oven to prepare this Ribeye Steak with Compound butter.
+But they’re not just delicious, they’re also super easy to make.
+You won’t need your oven to prepare these Stovetop Ribeye Steaks with Compound butter.
 Instead, you can prepare it solely using your stovetop in about 15 minutes.

 Grass-Fed vs. Grain-Fed